thegetty/terracottas/source/views/guide.md

     with a snake, a sphinx, a head of a woman wearing a conical *polos*, and a pair of seated goddesses.
 One fragment of the upper arm of a woman wearing a chiton fastened by three buttons (83.AD.354.15) is close to life size.
-A small number (21 objects) are fourth-century
+A small number (twenty-one objects) are fourth-century
     <span class="smcaps">BC</span> types: squatting silenos, head of a silenos
     or papposilenos, satyr playing flutes, heads of comic actors, and female heads and figures.
 The majority of the objects belong to the third century